 Waste to Energy facilities are often located in urban areas, therefore operators tend to look for flue gas treatment solutions that are as discreet as possible.
-SOLVAir®’s solutions don’t require much physical space, and what’s more, they enable the total disappearance of a visible plume.
+SOLVAir®’s solutions don’t require much physical space, and what’s more, they enable reduction of the visible plume.
 Because of this, SOLVAir® solutions contribute to the overall social acceptance of waste to energy plants.

 Saved energy is available energy

 Additionally, thanks to the saved energy which is no longer required for flue gas reheating, combined with the optimization of heat recovery, the marketable energy output is higher in comparison to other processes.
 The recovered energy can also be used to produce electricity and/or steam for district heating or in industrial sites.
 In both cases, SOLVAir®’s solution can significantly contribute to increasing Energy from Waste facilities’ long term economical sustainability.